 The new law, if and when it is passed, would strip away a key regulation: That people from outside the EU can only take a job if there is no German or EU citizen who is able to do it instead.
 Not only that, the new regulation will not be limited to sectors where there is an acute shortage.
 This would effectively mean that anyone with a recognized qualification and a work contract could move to Germany.

 The draft law also contains provisions allowing skilled workers to move to Germany for six months to look for work, or to freelance, as long as they are able to support themselves and can speak German.

-Lawyer Bettina Offer, who represents major German companies looking for employees abroad, said that for that reason, she welcomed the fact that the new draft law appeared to include a new fast-track feature.
+Lawyer Bettina Offer, who represents big German companies looking for employees abroad, said that for that reason, she welcomed the fact that the new law appeared to include a fast-track feature.
 But though she saw that a lot of people were coming to Germany, she warned that the authorities were "at the limit of what they can administer" currently.
 "Even if we get a new law, if we don't get a new bureaucracy we won't be able to process any more people," she said.

 Read more: Net migration in Germany drops

 Experts also spoke of a fundamental antipathy towards immigration among German officialdom.
 Offer said that bureaucrats sometimes find the smallest reasons to refuse employees a work permit.